Foreclosure and Short Sales

-What you need to know about short sales in our current market is that they are hard to do due to the volume of homes requesting short sales.
-You also need to know that just because your home has negative equity (i.e. you are underwater) it does not mean that you will qualify for a short sale.
+You need to know that just because your home has negative equity (i.e. you are underwater) it does not mean that you will qualify for a short sale.
 Lenders consider short sales for hardship situations.
 If you have good credit, they will most likely ask you to carry a promissory note.

 I really don’t want to move.
 Do I have other options?

 Talk with your lender about a loan modification.
 That should be your first step.
 Beware of the foreclosure scams.
 Have an attorney review any documents before you sign them if you are not being represented by an agent.